DR JAKUB STEFEK

 His special interest is the performing arts marketing.
 He has taken part in several artistic and economic conferences and cooperated with: Frederic Chopin University of Music, Polish Association of Choir and Orchestras, POLIN Museum of the History of Polish Jews, International Choir Song Festival in Miedzyzdroje and Univeristy of Economics in Katowice.
 He also was a speaker at TEDx Warsaw (biggest TEDx event in Central Europe) talking about being inspired by organ instrument.

 Since 2017, Jakub Stefek is a lecturer at the Academy of Art in Szczecin, where he teaches organ and organ chamber music.
-Currently, he is also a PhD candidate at Karol Lipiński Academy of Music in Wrocław and cooperating with Szczecin Philharmonic as a marketing specialist as well as with Jewish Community in Berlin as an organist.
+Currently, he is also cooperating with Szczecin Philharmonic as a marketing specialist as well as with Jewish Community in Berlin as an organist of the Synagogue Pestalozzistrasse.

 FIELDS OF STUDY